Managing cost groups

 Healthindicator2.gif

-Edit a group
+Edit an existing cost group

 1. Click the three-dotted icon next to the desired group in the tree view